tosin2013/llama-stack-demos/mcp-servers/github/README.md

        1. Change the project name and MCP server name to your desired values.
             Example:
             - Project name: `llama-serve`
-            - MCP server name: `github-mcp-server-v1`
+            - MCP server name: `github-mcp-server1`
        2. Since the deployment uses community MCP servers published on GitHub, create a `secret.yaml` file to store your personal GitHub token for accessing the MCP server Docker image.

           > **Note:** Create a Personal Access Token in GitHub by navigating to **Settings > Developer settings > Personal access tokens**, assigning required scopes, and copying it securely into `secret.yaml`.
 Do not share it publicly.

        3. Ensure the secret name in `secret.yaml` matches the one in `deployment.yaml`.
-       4. Update the `build_config.yaml` file with the GitHub MCP server repository and Docker path.
        5. Double-check all YAML files to ensure they are correctly configured.

 4. **Deploy the MCP Server**: